My Photography & Travel Guide to London, England

 Houses of Parliament

-The House of Lords and Commons home is on Big Ben's left.
+The House of Parliament is on Big Ben's left.
+I love this location at Sunset.

 Westminster Abbey